I so remember…

 - Jayananda Banerjee(Baba),her husband ,silent companion and support had since passed away in the early nineties of the previous century

-She misses Jayananda,her dearest husband for many a grief is her very own.Her face comes alive when she recognises a familiar face and voice.She yells to her dedicated friend and help Hari to arrange for a lavish feast as of habit.She asks for Dula, the youngest one.Searches for the eldest Babloo
+She missed Jayananda,her dearest husband for many a grief -her very own, that she would have liked to share with.Her face came alive when she recognised a familiar face and voice.She yelled to her dedicated friend and help Hari to arrange for a lavish feast as of habit.She asks for Dula, the youngest one.Searches for the eldest Babloo